-Our lean and efficient structure encourages responsibility and accountability that enables each one of us to make an individual and collective difference with the opportunity to be noticed and recognized for accomplishments.
+Our agile, lean and efficient structure encourages responsibility and accountability that enables each one of us to make an individual and collective difference.
+Our impact is noticed and recognized through simple online tools that allows for in the moment recognition.
 All colleagues at Allergan are leaders and depending on where they are/aspire to be in their career journey, the leadership skills needed will vary.
-To support their continuous growth and development, we created and launched Allergan specific leadership skills for which our learning programs align.
+To support their continuous growth and development, we align our learning curriculum to support the development of the Leadership Skills.
 We take a holistic approach to learning, which includes online and in-person training, development experiences and on the job learning.